 WIDE+ members work in solidarity with women’s rights organizations in the Global South and other associations in the North, such as grassroots groups or migrant networks.
 These collaborations feed into our agenda.
 WIDE+ also manages alliances and strategic partnerships with various other women’s rights coalitions and networks that are working towards global justice.

-|WIDE+ aims to work with a good balance among four key principles of its networking:
+|WIDE+ aims to balance four key networking principles:

-WIDE+ governance structure allows for all members to be involved through horizontal participatory democracy.
+The WIDE+ governance structure allows for all members to be involved through horizontal participatory democracy.

-Picture above is of members strategising for the WIDE+ Strategic Action Plan, in December 2016, Spain.
+The photograph is of members strategising for the WIDE+ Strategic Action Plan, in December 2016, Spain.